 Located in the Gauteng province, Vereeniging is a city about 60 km south of Johannesburg.
-Founded in 1892 due to coal mines in the nearby region, Vereeniging's name is derived from the Afrikaans / Dutch word for
+Founded in 1892 due to coal mines in the nearby region, Vereeniging's name is derived from the Afrikaans / Dutch word for "association" or "union".

 Today, it remains one of the most important industrial manufacturing centres in the country.
 Its main products are iron, steel, pipes, bricks, tiles and processed lime, although numerous coal mines are still located nearby.

 In terms of property, house prices in Vereeniging have nearly doubled in value from 2009 to 2018.
 Today, the average listing price for a house in Vereeniging works out to about R1 million.
 Three-bedroom houses form the majority of listed houses in Vereeniging, with 3,005 listed in January 2019.
 Their average listing price comes to about R1,2 million.
 This is followed by four-bedroom homes (1,093, with an average listing price of R1,6 million), two-bedroom abodes (753, listed at between R600,000 and R700,000), and single-bedroom dwellings (545, about R450,000, depending on the suburb).

 Just as diverse as South Africa's people, languages and cultures, so too is the variety of South African design elements commonly found in modern home décor.

 ➣ They save you money

 Even though lots of people still view interior design services as something for the wealthy, choosing the right designer for a project can actually cut down on costs.
 This is because a designer helps you to plan, plot and coordinate everything from start to finish to ensure the best results for your budget.
 Interior designers, being the professionals that they are, are also trained to iron out unnecessary hiccups to further avoid costly mishaps.

 ➣ They have a trained eye